THE TEAM

 Her resolve to prove that she can fulfil her rowing dreams for herself and her supporters has kept her going through the loss of her partner and her business in 2020.
 These challenges, along with those of a single parent, and a promise to her partner in his last days that she would not give up her dream, have created a resilience and self belief in her that anything is possible.
 The thought of an Atlantic crossing has been a constant light in her life.

 Jooles is a powerhouse of rowing knowledge and experience, a fireball of ambition and determination with a heart full of passion for the sea, for rowing and for anyone in her tribe or those supporting her on her journey through life.
-She is a constant source of motivation for others too, whether it’s making small daily changes to their fitness or business, or getting people to dream big by inspiring them to row an ocean themselves or to cycle around Britain.
+She is a constant source of motivation for others too, whether it’s making small daily changes to their fitness through being a Pilates Reformer Instructor or business, or getting people to dream big by inspiring them to row an ocean themselves or to cycle around Britain.
 Her resoluteness and desire to bring positive changes to the world is tangible.
 She really makes a difference to the people who meet her.
 Even her kids write about her as an ‘inspirational mum’, and she’s not even rowed the Atlantic yet!

 But she will.